dhananjayc21/THE-VICTORY-OVER-DELUSION/README.md

 # THE-VICTORY-OVER-DELUSION

+Solving a hard Computer Vision problem using basic logic.

 Problem Statement:

 In this problem, we will be given a pictyre of Ravana and we need to identify wether the image is of the real ravanna or is it fake.
 So, what is a real Ravana :